JorgePdlR/EmotionWave/README.md

 # EmotionWave
-Style Transfer Transformer VAE for Emotion Valence in Music
+Style Transfer Transformer VAE for Emotion Valence in Music, work in progress :)